abstractica-org/JavaCSG/README.md

   Use unified interfaces for angles (rotations, degrees, radians) and vectors (2D and 3D) for precise geometric calculations.

 - **Integration with External Tools:**
-  Load and save geometries in STL format, enabling interoperability with external modeling software and 3D printers.
+  Load and save geometries in STL and 3MF formats, enabling interoperability with external modeling software and 3D printers.

 ## Getting Started